ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-use-manticore-to-find-smart-contract-bugs/index.md

 ### Verifying properties {#verifying-properties}

 Manticore allows a full control over all the execution of each path.
-As a result, it allows you to add arbirtray constraints to almost anything.
+As a result, it allows you to add arbitrary constraints to almost anything.
 This control allows for the creation of properties on the contract.

 Consider the following example: